 Until recently, in most countries, treatment of HCV GT1 infection employed a single direct-acting antiviral agent (DAA) plus pegylated interferon and ribavirin (PR).
-However, interferon (IFN)-based treatment regimens are associated with considerable, often treatment limiting toxicities (fever, chills, rigor, fatigue, depression, and anemia).24

-An oral fixed-dose combination of sofosbuvir and ledipasvir (NS5A inhibitor) was approved in the United States (US) and Europe for the treatment of GT1 and GT4 HCV infection for non-cirrhotic and cirrhotic patients.25 The combination achieves SVR12 of 94% - 96% in treatment-naïve GT1 patients with and without cirrhosis and rates of 93% in HCV GT4 infected patients with or without cirrhosis.
-In addition, an IFN-free combination of ombitasvir (NS5A inhibitor), paritaprevir (protease inhibitor), dasabuvir (non-nucleoside NS5b polymerase inhibitor) and ritonavir, given with or without ribavirin (RBV), was also approved in the US and Europe for the treatment of chronic HCV GT126 and the dual combination of ombitasvir and paritaprevir/ritonavir with RBV is approved for treatment of non-cirrhotic GT4 infected patients in the European Union (EU).27 When given for 12 weeks, the dual regimen with RBV achieves 100% SVR12 (sustained virologic response 12 weeks post dosing) rates in the HCV GT4 infected patients without cirrhosis28 and 96% to 100% SVR (sustained virologic response) rates in those with cirrhosis when given for 12 or 16 weeks respectively.29
+However, interferon (IFN)-based treatment regimens are associated with considerable, often treatment limiting toxicities (fever, chills, rigor, fatigue, depression, and anemia).19 infection for non-cirrhotic and cirrhotic patients.20 The combination achieves SVR12 of 94% - 96% in treatment-naïve GT1 patients with and without cirrhosis and rates of 93% in HCV GT4 infected patients with or without cirrhosis.
+In addition, an IFN-free combination of ombitasvir (NS5A inhibitor), paritaprevir (protease inhibitor), dasabuvir (non-nucleoside NS5b polymerase inhibitor) and ritonavir, given with or without ribavirin (RBV), was also approved in the US and Europe for the treatment of chronic HCV GT121 and the dual combination of ombitasvir and paritaprevir/ritonavir with RBV is approved for treatment of non-cirrhotic GT4 infected patients in the EU.22 When given for 12 weeks, the dual regimen with RBV achieves 100% SVR12 (sustained virologic response 12 weeks post dosing) rates in the HCV GT4 infected patients without cirrhosis23 and 96% to 100% SVR (sustained virologic response) rates in those with cirrhosis when given for 12 or 16 weeks respectively.24